-The emblem invites the user to get behind the wheel and drive a modern and powerful iron horse.
-The KTM logo is full of stability and strength.
-The sign represents a large company that occupies an important place in the world of transport.
+The emblem invites the user to get behind the wheel of a modern, powerful iron horse.
+The KTM emblem exudes stability and strength.
+The emblem represents a large company with an important position in transportation.

 Meaning and History

-The emblem of the automobile and motorcycle company was developed in 1953, simultaneously expanding the range.
-The trademark is based on the company’s abbreviated name – KTM, from the German Kraftfahrzeuge Trunkenpolz Mattighofen (Kronreif Trunkenpolz Mattighofen).
-From the moment of its appearance to the present day, it has changed nine times but always represented the abbreviation.
+The emblem of the automobile and motorcycle company was developed in 1953, simultaneously with the expansion of the model range.
+The trademark is based on the company’s abbreviated name, KTM, from the German Kraftfahrzeuge Trunkenpolz Mattighofen (Kronreif Trunkenpolz Mattighofen).
+From its inception until today, it has changed nine times, but it has always been an abbreviation.

 What is KTM?